marvinhagemeister/gmap-helpers/README.md

 gmap-helpers is a tiny wrapper around the google maps API.
 It is made for users like me who usually only have to embed a map on a contact page.
-The existing API from Google itself is awesome, but I always forget the little details like: how to zoom out so that all markers fit into the view.
-Why doesn't a click on a marker with a URL open the URL?
+The existing API from Google itself is awesome, but I always forget the little details like: Why doesn't a click on a marker with a URL open the URL?

 This library does all this automatically for you, which is great for simlpe maps.